2dv609/WinnerDrinks/README.md

 Live demo of the application can be found at [winner-drinks.xyz](https://winner-drinks.xyz/)

+You can also watch a short demo [on Youtube.](https://www.youtube.com/watch?v=8Et55sYjz24)

 ## About

 This is the complete repository for the WinnerDrinks application.